The Chiropractic Profession:

 Could this be the case with chiropractic?

-Chiropractic has indeed made progress towards acceptance, however the progress has been far too slow, and in some cases…it even has taken steps backwards.
-Or rather pushed backwards by those who harshly condemn it (IE. The Medical Profession).
+Chiropractic has indeed made progress towards acceptance, however, the progress has been far too slow, and in some cases…it even has taken steps backward.
+Or rather pushed backward by those who harshly condemn it (IE. The Medical Profession).

 Let’s pause for a moment, and talk a bit more about the beginning of chiropractic and its premise.

 Although many believe that chiropractic was discovered in United States fairly recently, 1895, by Daniel David Palmer, the premise of removing stress off a nerve by correcting a misalignment of a spinal vertebrae joint actually dates back over 5,000 years in ancient China, Egypt and India.
 This practice of “manipulating joints”, helped with varies types of pain including those related to the internal organs.

 Chiropractic emphasizes the assertion that the cause of many disease processes (if not all) begins with the body’s inability to adapt to its environment.